 All contributed paper authors including non-MLA members are asked to give first option to publish their presentation in the JMLA.
 Consult MLA’s guidelines for converting an oral presentation to a manuscript for publication.
 You might also consider turning your presentation into an outline for a book proposal.
 MLA Publishing seeks projects in print or digital formats that have an impact on a significant segment of the medical librarianship community.
 Go to MLA Publishing for proposal guidelines and to learn more about the kinds of topics MLA seeks.

-A new, improved online meeting content library hosted by MLA will be available about three weeks before the meeting for everyone who has a paid registration for the meeting.
-This includes people at the meeting with onsite registrations (Inclusive, Conference-Only, and One-day) and e-Conference registrants (individual or institution) for people attending at “home.”
+An online meeting content library hosted by MLA will be available about three weeks before the meeting for everyone who has a paid registration for the meeting.
+This includes people at the meeting with onsite registrations (Inclusive, Conference Only, and One-day) and e-Conference registrants (individual or institution) for people attending at “home.”

 Within three days after the event, program sessions may be viewed online with synchronized PowerPoint, provided that the presenters give recording permission.